jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 ## Interface Options Prototyping

-Prototype the mechanisms that will get game pieces from intake sub-systems to scoring sub-systems.
+Prototype the mechanisms that will transfer game pieces from intake sub-systems to scoring sub-systems.
 This should start as soon as the System Needs Analysis is complete as we will want to be sure that the robot will need the mechanism.

 ## Logical Architecture (LA)